huangyf2013320506/bilibili_repository/README.md

 ---

+## Masked Self-Attention and Residual Connections: Preventing Future Information Leakage

+A common question is: "How does the masked attention matrix in the Decoder, when combined with residual connections, manage to block information about words not yet predicted?"

+The key is that there is **no premature leakage of future information** in this process. **Residual connections** operate on the row vectors of the matrix (which represent each word's embedding) along the feature dimension.

+Let's assume the input matrix has dimensions of $[\text{seq\_len}, \text{d\_model}]$, for example, a $[5 \times 512]$ matrix representing five words (let's call them A, B, C, D, E), where each word has a $512$-dimensional embedding.

+1.  **Through Masked Self-Attention**: The input matrix undergoes linear transformations for Q and K, attention scores are computed, a lower triangular mask is applied, and then `softmax` is performed before multiplying by the V matrix.
+This results in a new output matrix **O**, which also has dimensions of $[5 \times 512]$.
+    * Each row in this matrix **O** contains the semantic information of the current word and all preceding words.
+This is because the attention mechanism only allows the current word to attend to itself and the words before it.
+    * For instance, the first row of **O** only contains the semantics of word A; the second row includes the semantics of words A and B (since B can attend to A); the third row encompasses the semantics of A, B, and C, and so on.

+2.  **Residual Connection**: A residual connection involves element-wise addition between the output **O** from the masked self-attention layer and the **original input** to that layer.
+This means:
+    * The $512$-dimensional vector corresponding to word A in the original input matrix is added to the row vector corresponding to word A in **O** (which is the first row, containing only A's semantics).
+    * Similarly, the $512$-dimensional vector for word B in the original input matrix is added to the row vector corresponding to word B in **O** (the second row, containing A and B's semantics).
+    * This pattern continues, where the $512$-dimensional vector for word C in the original input matrix is added to the third row of **O** (containing A, B, and C's semantics).

+Therefore, even after the residual connection, **each word embedding row only contains semantic information from the current word and previous words, never from subsequent words**.
+The masking operation guarantees that the attention weights are computed using only historical information, and the residual connection simply "adds" this processed historical information back to the original word embedding without introducing any future context.

 ## 🙏 Final Notes

 This document represents my **personal understanding** of the self-attention and decoder attention mechanisms in Transformers.